Skip to main content

 Show answer

 "50% of sons are affected" is different from "25% of all children are affected sons."
-Read the question.
+Read what the question asks you to count.

 Show answer